DFE-Digital/conversions-design-history/app/posts/apply-to-become-academy/user-needs/user-needs.md

 # Project leads
 ## Goal
-**As a project lead I need to keep track of my teams's woerk So applications can progress and aren't delayed.**
+**As a project lead I need to complete the conversion process as efficiently and as quickly as possible.**

 ## PL1
-**As a project lead (PL)I need to be able to view and manage all of my conversion tasks so I can manage my time.**
+**As a project lead (PL) I need to be able to view and manage all of my conversion tasks so I can manage my time.**

 ## PL2
-**As a project lead (PL)I need the full picture of the applying school(s) and Trust I can make sure they are a good match.**
+**As a project lead (PL) I need the full picture of the applying school(s) and Trust I can make sure they are a good match.**

 ### PL2.01
 As a project lead I need to be able to analyse the submitted application and background information on the school and trust I can check that they are a good match, such as: financial position, adding ‘capacity’ to one another, sharing common ethos and aims.